 - 1. To enter and manipulate data within SAS and R - 2.
 To perform basic statistical analyses using SAS and R and interpret the output - 3.
-To find information on how to perform advanced statistical analyses using SAS and R, and then undertake such analyses. - 4.
-Applythe concepts of modeling in R and SAS such as linear modelling or GLM
+To find information about Tools - 4.
+To perform advanced statistical analyses using SAS and R, and then undertake such analyses. - 5.
+Apply the concepts of modeling in R and SAS such as linear modelling or GLM - 6.
+Estimate the statistics regarding the progress